-Common message approval scenarios
+Common message approval scenarios in Exchange Online

 Your organization may require certain types of messages be approved in order to meet legal or compliance requirements, or to implement a specific business workflow.
 This article discusses examples of common scenarios that you can set up by using Exchange.

 Example 1: Avoid mail storms to a large distribution group

 To control messages to a large distribution group, you can require that a moderator approve messages that are sent to that group.
 If there are no criteria for which messages require approval, the simplest way to set this up is to configure the group to require message approval.

 In this example, all messages to the All Employees group must be approved, except if the senders are members of the distribution group named Legal Team.